 - Dr. Christine Roman-Lantzy’s and Matt Tietjen’s Sensory Balance Approach: A supplement to the Learning Media Assessment (LMA) that provides a CVI-conscious framework to the LMA process to help determine the learning media needs for individuals with CVI.
 The Sensory Balance Approach considers the primary and secondary channels for learning with an emphasis on creating intentional and regular opportunities for visual development.

 - The Perkins CVI Protocol (still in development).
 A digital assessment system and education roadmap for the whole child.
-This is still in development with portions of the tool being released in Summer 2022.
+This is still in development.
 Stay tuned!

 Why environmental assessments matter